wyomingof/wyomingof.github.io/_pages/about.md

 I am a second-year undergraduate computer science student at [Maseeh College of Engineering and Computer Science](https://www.pdx.edu/engineering/) within Portland State University.

 My interests are at the intersection of embodied AI, robotics, and reinforcement learning.
 I admire the capabilities of current language models but think their real-world applications are limited by their interfaces.
-I'm passionate about developing systems that can more effectively interact with and assist us in the physical world, pushing the boundaries of how AI integrates into our daily lives.
+I'm passionate about developing systems that can more effectively interact with and assist us in the physical world.

-Outside of school
+Outside of school I love reading about space

 Contact
 =====